If you’re reading this and you’re a business owner, you NEED a brand board.

 If you’re a designer looking to offer brand boards as part of your services, you probably already understand why it’s a necessary part of the branding process.
 You also want to make sure that your clients utilize your beautiful work the way you intended.

-I’ve put together a guide on how you can easily create a brand board for yourself or a client.
+I’ve put together a free guide on how you can easily create a brand board for yourself or a client.
 This brand board contains all of the basic elements that should be on any brand board.

 Your primary logo is the main logo you use for your business.
 Usually this is the logo that appears on your website and business card.